Skip to main content

 90-Day Execution Cadence

-- Month 1: audit current profile and define target publications by topic cluster.
+Month 1: audit your profile.
+List target sites by topic cluster.

-- Month 2: publish one flagship asset and run focused outreach.
+Month 2: ship one flagship asset and run focused outreach.

-- Month 3: expand to adjacent clusters and compound with internal links to priority pages.
+Month 3: add nearby topics and strengthen internal links to money pages.

 Decision Model for Growth Teams